Gerark/just-popcorn-initiative/README.md

 ### Features:

-- Select next combatant by targeting a token ( toolbox action )
 - Invisible/Unknown enemies shouldn't be listed for players who shouldn't see them ( more info to collect on this topic )
 - Sorting options for players/gm.
 Gm can sort by level/stats too?